Principal: Lin Dixon

 Deputy Principal: Helen Griffin

-I am excited to be in my role as the Deputy Principal here at Hokowhitu School this year.
+I feel very privileged to be in the role of Deputy Principal here at Hokowhitu School.
 As a school, Hokowhitu values and celebrates the potential and uniqueness of each member within its diverse school community.
 Learners are encouraged and supported to be actively involved in their own learning in modern learning environments geared to cater for their various strengths and interests.
-I view this as a wonderful educational setting for teaching and learning.
+This as a wonderful educational setting where everyone is engaged in teaching and learning.

-My teaching career to date has been based in Feilding.
 I have been a classroom teacher of learners from Year 0-8 with the majority of my teaching being with our youngest learners, Years 0-2.
 Each year group has their own set of characteristics and challenges and I am particularly passionate about ensuring those initial years at school provide learners with a sound foundation and the confidence for increased independence and ongoing learning success.
-The Arts and creativity are features I foster and promote within my class and school wide.
-I have had leadership experience through being a team leader and most recently as Deputy Principal.
+Play-based learning and the teaching of literacy through the Multi-sensory Structured Language approach supports the transition of learners into school where they continue their learning journey.
+The Arts and creativity are another area I promote and foster within my class and school wide.
+My leadership experience includes having responsibilities as a Team/Kete leader and Deputy Principal both here at Hokowhitu and at my previous school.

 My husband and I have always been involved in the educational centres our daughters have attended as we believe having a positive relationship between home and school is a vital component of each child’s learning journey.
 We are proud of what our daughters have achieved with each of them now embarking on their chosen careers.
 As a family we enjoy a mix of sporting, outdoors and cultural activities.
-We have spent our holidays travelling throughout New Zealand taking in the sights, adventure activities, concerts and shows.
-Our travel destinations have now been extended worldwide where we are able to experience the essence of many other cultures.
+Having grandchildren in the mix now has added a whole new dimension to our gatherings and adventures, much fun and making of memories.